zachariahmclean/trace/README.md

   baseline control samples (e.g., mouse tail or day 0).
 - **Manual Override**: Use `index_override_dataframe` to manually assign index peaks if needed.

+## Main function

+To carry out this pipeline, call the main function:

 ``` r